njweinzettl/Portfolio/README.md

 ## How to use the project
 The project is open to use with no need for authentification.
 If you like the project you can use it as a template for your own portfolio website.
 Also you can enhance and change it completely to tailor it to your needs and preferences.

-The website is structured

-***insert picture of folder structure***
+The website is structured in the home, about, projects, and contact page.
+All these pages are located in the *routes* folder.
+The *lib* folder contains all components that were used in one or more sites of the website.
+The *static* folder contains media used for the single sites such as .png, .svg and .gif.

 In terms of design principles I went for a minimalistic aesthetic with a pinch of color.
-There is a main CSS file included in the project setting the global design principles.
+There is a *main.css* file included in the project setting the global design principles.
 Then on each page or component the global design rules are overwritten when different styling was desired.

-***insert picture of main css and a component***

 ## Future implementations
 Improvements and features for future implementation in this project could be:

 - User test to improve UX

-##MIT License
+## MIT License

 Copyright (c) [2023] [Nadja Weinzettl]